 Tackling education inequality with the Tutor Trust

-At Impetus we find, fund and build the most promising charities tackling education inequality in the UK.
+At Impetus we find, fund and build the most promising organisations tackling education inequality in the UK.
 We back interventions that improve the attainment outcomes of young people from disadvantaged backgrounds because we know how important attainment at school is on their future prospects.

 Young people from disadvantaged backgrounds are 40% less likely to pass GCSE English and maths than their better off peers, and only 44% of young people receiving Free School Meals (FSM) pass their English and maths GCSE compared with 72% of all other pupils.